minio/docs/source/includes/k8s/quickstart.rst

 .. |OS| replace:: Kubernetes

-This procedure deploys a :ref:`Single-Node Single-Drive <minio-installation-comparison>` MinIO server onto |OS| for early development and evaluation of MinIO Object Storage and its S3-compatible API layer.
+This procedure deploys a Single-Node Single-Drive MinIO server onto |OS| for early development and evaluation of MinIO Object Storage and its S3-compatible API layer.

 Use the :ref:`MinIO Opreator <minio-operator-installation>` to deploy and manage production-ready MinIO tenants on Kubernetes.